 When attendance is good and every member in a group is practicing, performing courses (those preparing a group performing piece or “number”) can compete.
 We will enter some numbers in one competition.
 Most Closed program numbers will be entered into 3 local completions with the option to do an “away” event as well.

 All numbers with “Competition” in the name of the course, are entered into a local conception.
 All performing courses with “Closed” in the name of the course prepare a number that is entered into local competitions.
 All numbers prepared in Performance Training Company performance/ rehearsal courses compete.
 All Professional Training Division performing courses (including the Half-Day training option performing courses) prepare at lest one performing piece for competition.

 Families of the members of a group may enter other competitions independently (as when members of Company groups have entered numbers to complete in competitions in Whistler) with School permission, and the understanding that commitment to group events entered through the School will always take priority over all other events.

 Solo, Duo, and Trio Competition

-Students can prepare numbers from private and/or semiprivate instruction.
+Students can prepare numbers in private and/ or semiprivate instruction time.

-Students who wish to enter other competitions independently are welcome to do so with the understanding that group events must always take priority over solos events.
+Students who wish to enter competitions are invited to do so with the understanding that group events must always take priority over solos events.